hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 This means that changing a value in one node of the node network instantly affects all the nodes connected to its output.
 In general the change is forwarded in the network till it reaches a node without outputs.

-The main mechanism to provide liveness in Coral is its dataflow architecture.
-This means that changing a value in one node of the node network instantly affects all the nodes connected to its output.
-In general the change is forwarded in the network till it reaches a node without outputs.

 Activities:

 * Adding Nodes
   * Actual Interactions: Dragging a node from the list of nodes to the node network
-  * Feedback Mechanism: Showing node in the GUI; if the node has any “initialization” functions, they are immediately executed
+  * Feedback Mechanism: Showing node in the GUI
   * Emergence Phase shortened somehow: no
   * Granularity: other nodes are not affected
-  * Mechanism: creating an instance of the block and adding it to the network, calling its initialization functions
+  * Mechanism: creating an instance of the block and adding it to the network; if the node has any “initialization” functions, they are immediately executed
 * Removing Nodes
   * Actual Interactions: removing a node by selecting it and hit delete
   * Feedback Mechanism: Hiding node in the GUI; when removing a node that is still connected, the connections are removed and the network is reevaluated without it